N8 Centre of Excellence in Computationally Intensive Research

 - facilitating access to the national e-Infrastructure ecosystem;

 - positioning N8 to leverage future funding for computationally intensive research.

 Building on the work of N8 High Performance Computing, the Centre of Excellence seeks to accelerate progress in areas of research that are of strategic importance to the N8 partners, including some that have not made heavy use of technology in the past.

-Five thematic areas have been identified as a basis for developing N8 CIR, all of which reflect both national priorities and areas of strategic importance for some or all N8 partners.
+N8 CIR currently supports three thematic areas, each of which reflect both national priorities and areas of strategic importance for some or all N8 partners.
 They also all represent areas that provide an outstanding opportunity for research innovation through novel application of CIR methods.

 The chosen themes are:

 In addition, there are people-focussed Research Software Engineer and Research Infrastructure Engineer themes.

 Following a series of workshop events across the N8 universities in early 2019, roadmaps have been developed for the first two thematic areas to be prioritised (Digital Health and Digital Humanities).
 These roadmaps identify key opportunities where N8 CIR could help to accelerate progress within the themes, including skills requirements for researchers.